jesseadams/munin/README.md

     description "Nodes in production"
     % knife environment from file production.rb

-Clients will automatically search for the server based on the value of the `node['munin']['server_role']` attribute in the same environment.
+For chef-client mode clients will automatically search for the server based on the value of the `node['munin']['server_role']` attribute in the same environment.
 If you don't use `monitoring` as the role name, change it in a role that is applied to any nodes that get the `munin::client` recipe.